 If you want the German Citizenship

 For those ok with giving up their own Citizenship, there are some pre-requirements.
 (Of course!)

-If you don’t want to go through the intensive integration course because it is too many hours and too much German, I have bad news.
+I have bad news if you don’t want to go through the intensive integration course because it is too many hours and too much German.
 You don’t necessarily need to do the Integration course, but you must speak German for the process of getting German Citizenship.

 “The ability to speak German is an absolute necessity.
-Being able to communicate in German is essential for social and economic integration” writes the Interior Ministry.
+Communicating in German is essential for social and economic integration,” writes the Interior Ministry.

 Ok, so how good my German have to be?